TylerAndreasen/product/docs/Engine Concept 1.md

 NOTE: The classes I wrote for this model compile but are not run by the jar.

-I have some ideas about how to design the concepts Toren and I discussed on the 22nd over discord, and wanted to write them down explicitly for you all.
+I have some ideas about how to design the concepts Toren and I discussed on the March 22nd over discord, and wanted to write them down explicitly for you all.
 Generally this is split into two parts: The Game Loop, and The Game Data.
 Note: it is tricky to talk about the two pieces separately, so be aware that the sum of the two following parts should be more cohesive, and will be expanded on afterwards.

 ### The Data